okfde/bundesrat-scraper/README.md

 ### Files

-- Each state has its own Scraper in the according folder in form of a Jupyter file.
-The Jupyter file is a wrapper around the actual `scraper_$STATE.py` file.
+- Each state has its own Scraper in the according folder.
+The `scraper.py` file is a wrapper around the actual `scraper_$STATE.py` file.
 This file extends the `PDFTextExtractor.py` file, which is the code base for the Scrapers.
 - The `Glossary.md` file explains the used terminology used in the code and comments.
 - The `MainBoilerPlate.py` contains the code base for collecting the links to the documents of the states.
 - The `helper.py` file includes some common methods and adaptations of the `pdfcutter` library.